MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

  - Medium class below student
  - ✅ District - list -
  - ✅ Add education freely (not working)
- - No board
+ - No board from education model backend and database
- - Show any field between running study and passing year
+ - ✅ Show any field between running study and passing year
  - Search teacher design change
- - Make header smaller
+ - ✅ Make header smaller
- - make a refereance field for regestration
+ - ✅ make a refereance field for regestration
- - make sure updating education is working
+ - ✅ make sure updating education is working
+ - ✅ Solve frontend hosting issue
+ - ✅ Password vul dile code dekhai
+ - ✅ Send verification code instead of otp
+ - Check used class and subject is properly selecting or not

+ - host
+ - sync database
+ - create tution medium, class, subject
  -

 ### Sequelize problems
  - Notification and education need to migrate properly with user when we add a new field to user